About

 THE NEWSOME HOUSE FOUNDATION BOARD

 The Newsome House Foundation Board consists of a small group of community members who come together to support the overall mission of The Newsome House Museum & Cultural Center.
-The center was created to educate the community about the life and accomplishments of J. Thomas Newsome as well as the African-American history of Newport News and beyond.
+The center was created to educate the community about the life and accomplishments of J. Thomas Newsome as well as the Black American history of Newport News and beyond.
 The members come together at least once a month to make decisions on educational initiatives, programming and fundraising.

 Current Board Members:

-Mr. Lawrence Atkins
+Lawrence Atkins

 TO OUR COMMUNITY